 Certain Women (Dir.: Kelly Reichardt; GRADE: B)

 Give Reichardt credit: the closer she edges to the mainstream, the more austere and arid her movies become.
 Certain Women adapts three Maile Meloy short stories into a tenuously connected anthology about the struggle and strength of small-town Montana women.
-Laura Dern gives the best performance as a lawyer whose client takes her hostage; Michelle Williams plays a dissatisfied wife who covets a pile of reclaimed brick; and Lily Gladstone plays a ranch hand who develops something like a crush on Kristen Stewart’s neurotic night teacher.
-No major complaints – it’s honest, well-acted and thoughtful, but I can’t tell you how many times my mind drifted away during this thing.
+Laura Dern gives the best performance as a lawyer whose client takes her hostage; Michelle Williams plays a dissatisfied wife who covets a pile of reclaimed brick; Lily Gladstone plays a ranch hand who develops something like a crush on Kristen Stewart’s neurotic night teacher.
+No significant complaints – it’s honest, well-acted and thoughtful, but I can’t tell you how many times my mind drifted away during this thing.

 Peter and the Farm (Dir.: Tony Stone; GRADE: B)

 A powerful, profoundly personal and unusually minimalist documentary about Peter Dunning, a gruff, alcoholic, long-time Vermont farmer.
 Dunning is rapidly reaching the end of his rope, and beginning to fashion that rope into a noose.
 Peter and the Farm doesn’t shy away from the realities of farm life (Dunning butchers a lamb from start to finish in one of the film’s first scenes), and it manages to capture both the ethereal, borderline surreal beauty of farm life and the lonely, challenging, often ugly realities of Dunning’s everyday existence.